ihmeuw-msca/pypkg/docs/user_guide/project_organization.rst

     * For more please check :ref:`CI/CD`.
 * :code:`.vscode`: VSCode configurations.
     * We use `Visual Studio Code <https://code.visualstudio.com>`_ as our main IDE.
-    * `Getting Started with Python in VS Code <https://code.visualstudio.com/docs/python/python-tutorial>_`.
+    * `Getting Started with Python in VS Code <https://code.visualstudio.com/docs/python/python-tutorial>`_.
 * :code:`.gitignore`: Files and folders that are ignored by Git.
-    * For formal documentation please check `here <https://git-scm.com/docs/gitignore>_`.
+    * For formal documentation please check `here <https://git-scm.com/docs/gitignore>`_.
-    * For more please check `here <https://github.com/github/gitignore>`_ for a list of common gitignore.
+    * For more please check `the list of common gitignore <https://github.com/github/gitignore>`_.
-    * We use the `gitignore <https://marketplace.visualstudio.com/items?itemName=codezombiech.gitignore>_` extension in VSCode to conveniently genterate gitignore file.
+    * We use the `gitignore extension <https://marketplace.visualstudio.com/items?itemName=codezombiech.gitignore>`_ in VSCode to conveniently genterate gitignore file.
 * :code:`src`: Source code of the project.
     * For a minimum example of the source folder, please check `A simple project <https://packaging.python.org/en/latest/tutorials/packaging-projects/#a-simple-project>`_.
 * :code:`docs`: Documentation of the project.